Epicsteve2/Stephen-s-Bootleg-Osu/README.md

 This project contains a user manual, as well as code examples

 # Requirements
-Test and compiled on Java JDK 10.0.2 with IntelliJ IDEA
+Test and compiled on `Java JDK 10.0.2` with IntelliJ IDEA

 Game resolution is locked to `1200 x 900`

-To launch, run Launcher.java
+To launch, run `src/Launcher.java`

 # Issues
 No volume control - Starting the game may be very loud